 Increased energy production is one of the most desirable health benefits of corn.
 This energy production is due to the combination of thiamine and pantothenic acid which is naturally present in corn.
 The pantothenic acid helps the body to produce energy even during times of stress, making this grain a popular choice for those who lead a fast-paced or stressful lifestyle.

 Corn is an excellent source of thiamine, a nutrient which is essential for proper brain function.
 In fact, just one cup of corn contains almost a quarter of the recommended daily allowance of this important nutrient.
-For this reason, health benefits of corn include the preservation and support of memory.
+For this reason, the benefits of corn include the preservation and support of memory.
 Studies have indicated that a healthy diet which includes foods high in thiamine may help to delay symptoms of senility and Alzheimer's disease in some people.

 Cardiovascular support is among the various health benefits of corn.
 This grain is high in folate, a type of B-vitamin which helps to prevent birth defects and supports cardiovascular health.
 A diet high in folate may significantly reduce a person's risk of developing heart disease and other related cardiovascular disorders.

-Support for respiratory health is one of the health benefits of corn.
+Support for respiratory health is one of the benefits of corn.
 A nutrient known as beta-cryptoxanthin is found in this grain and is beneficial is supporting and promoting overall lung health.
 According to some scientific studies, adding foods containing this nutrient to the diet may help to lower the risks of developing lung cancer, even in those who smoke.

 Preventing or controlling certain gastrointestinal disorders is among the most well-known health benefits of corn.
 The type of fiber found in this grain is known as insoluble fiber, meaning that it helps the body to absorb water, thereby promoting healthy bowel habits.
 Conditions such as constipation or the development of hemorrhoids may be prevented in many cases by adding fiber-rich foods such as corn to the diet.